d3fc/d3fc/packages/d3fc-chart/README.md

 If an orientation of *none* is specified for an axis, the axis, axis label and their containers will not be rendered.

 The *orient* value can either be a string, or a function that returns a string.
 If it is a function, it will be invoked with the data that is 'bound' to the chart.
-This can be useful if you are rendering multiple charts, with different chart labels, using a data join.
+This can be useful if you are rendering multiple charts using a data join.

 <a name="cartesian_decorate" href="#cartesian_decorate">#</a> *cartesian*.**decorate**(*decorateFunc*)